xprudhomme/bankin-webscraping-challenge/README.md

 # Bankin’ Challenge Engineering #1 — Web Scraping script explained
 Here is a detailed tutorial describing the main steps involved in the Bankin’ Web Scraping Challenge script development.
 This tutorial assumes you are already familiar with Nodejs and npm usages.

 **Here is the link to the [Medium Article](https://medium.com/@xavier_93068/d6988d207a7)**

 ![Bankin' Challenge Engineering #1](./media/1_W12nwWWSW8-NAirwvYgtuA.png)

-## For those who cannot wait
+## Immediate usage

-If you want to get and test the scraping script right now, simply follow the instructions below.
-Please make sure Nodejs v8.x is properly installed on your system beforehand.
+If you want to test the scraping script right now, simply follow the instructions below:

+Requirements: make sure Nodejs v8.x is properly installed on your system beforehand.

-First, open a new console and clone this repository to the desired location:
+First, open a new console and clone this repository to a desired location:

     $ cd /tmp
     $ git clone https://github.com/xprudhomme/bankin-webscraping-challenge & cd bankin-webscraping-challenge